sethbern/CSJava/published/csjava/_sources/Unit5-Writing-Classes/topic-5-5-mutator-methods.rst.txt

     Drag the definition from the left and drop it on the correct word on the right.
 Click the "Check Me" button to see if you are correct.

 Mutator methods do not have to have a name with "set" in it, although most do.
-They can be any methods that change the value of an instance variable or a static variable in the class, as can be seen in the AP Practice questions below.
+They can be any methods that change the value of an instance variable or a static variable in the class.

 |Groupwork| Programming Challenge : Class Pet Setters